inovex/elements/doc/contributing/06-issue-tracking.md

 # Issue Tracking

 We maintain our backlog in our Project's [GitHub issues](https://github.com/inovex/elements/issues).
-There we manage all stories, tasks and bugs.
+There we manage all features and bugs.

-New features, refactorings etc. should have the `task` issue type.
-To track bug fixes, use the `bug` issue type.
+New features, refactorings etc. should have the `feature` label.
+To track bug fixes, use the `bug` label.

 During development, the following process should be loosely followed: